canarybuilds/zulip/templates/zerver/help/rename-a-topic.md

 # Rename a topic

-Zulip makes it possible to rename topics.
+Feniks Chat makes it possible to rename topics.
 This is useful for keeping messages organized, even if some users are still learning how to use topics effectively.
 You can also [move content to another topic](/help/move-content-to-another-topic).